pedscoffee/PhysicianPromptEngineering/ai-scribe-best-practices.md

         </div>
         <div class="card-body">
           <p>
             When trying out these new tools, <strong>you don't have to try to change everything at once.</strong>  Every other part of your job you have practiced thousands of times; give this some practice and time as you find what works for you.
 Don't judge it by your first few attempts, and recognize what you want may be different than your colleagues.
-Part of the beauty of this new set up is it is infinitely customizable to your exact preferences if you're willing to take the time to get there.
+Part of the beauty of this new set up is it is infinitely customizable to your exact preferences if you're willing to take the time.
+It won't happen overnight but small iterative changes can get you there.
           </p>

           <h4>The Staged Approach</h4>